The Divergence Index: A Decomposable Measure of Segregation and Inequality: Comparing the Divergence Index and Information Theory Index

-The decomposition reveals that the largest differences in both population composition and diversity occur at the regional level -- \emph{between} Detroit and the suburbs.
-There is comparatively less difference at the local level -- among the tracts \emph{within} each subarea.
-However, if we take a closer look at the components of the between-subarea decomposition in Table \ref{tab:decomptable}, there is a stark difference in the two sets of results.
-Results for the Divergence Index show that Detroit contributes more to the between-subarea score than the suburbs, while results for the Information Theory Index show that Detroit contributes less than the suburbs.
+The second difference in the decomposition of the indexes concerns the calculation of local values, as seen in the between-subareas component.
+Table \ref{tab:decomptable} reports the percentage contribution of each decomposition component to the overall indexes.
+The percentages are calculated using the the additive values -- the component values after the relevant weights have been applied.
+The indexes show the same overall pattern, with the between-subareas component accounting for about two-thirds of the metro's overall index value.
+The decomposition reveals that the largest differences in both population composition and diversity occur at the regional level --- \emph{between} Detroit and the suburbs.
+There are comparatively less differences among the tracts \emph{within} each subarea.
+However, if we take a closer look at the local values of the between-subarea component in Table \ref{tab:decomptable}, there is a stark difference between the indexes.
+Results for \(D\) and \(D/E\) show that Detroit contributes more to the between-subarea value than the suburbs, while results for \(H\) show the opposite pattern.

-Figure \ref{fig:decompfig} shows the raw between-subarea index scores.
-The horizontal axis shows the proportion white, and the vertical axis shows the index scores of the subareas.
-The solid line shows the functional form of segregation measured with Divergence Index, and the dashed line shows relative homogeneity measured with the Information Theory Index.
-The points in each figure indicate the raw index score for each subarea -- the city of Detroit and the suburbs.
-The raw scores are the values of each index prior to applying the weights for each subarea's share of the metro population.
-In contrast, Table \ref{tab:decomptable} reports the proportion of the total between-subarea score attributable to each subarea after weighting each subarea's raw index scores but its share of the metro population (0.17 for Detroit and 0.83 for the suburbs).
-Figure \ref{fig:decompfig} shows the pronounced difference between the between-subarea index scores for the city and suburbs measured with the Divergence Index, but not with the Information Theory Index, which is nearly the same for both the city and suburbs.
+Figure \ref{fig:decompfig} shows the functional form of the indexes for the Detroit metro area population and indicates the local values of the city and suburb components of the between-subarea index.
+The figure shows the unweighted between-subarea index values --- the same values found in the ``between-subareas'' rows and ``index value'' columns of Table \ref{tab:decompvals}.
+The horizontal axis shows the proportion White, and the vertical axis shows the index values.
+The solid line shows the functional form of segregation measured with \(D_{0j}\), and the dashed line shows relative homogeneity measured with \(H_{0j}\), and the dotted line shows the value of \(D_{0j}/E\).
+The points in each figure indicate the unweighted index value for each subarea --- the city of Detroit and the suburbs.
+The figure shows the pronounced difference between the between-subarea index values for the city and suburbs measured with \(D\) and \(D/E\), but not with \(H\), which is similar for both the city and suburbs.